TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 - **Base Player Amount**
   - Formulas work off this number.
 Keep this number to the expected ideal amount of players you'd want as the base amount of players, where more or less players will cause a change in difficulty.
 - **Player Scaling Multiplier/Factor**
+  - Recommended to keep around 1, but depends on how your configs are set.
   - Below 1: Lower player counts become harder, while higher player counts become easier
   - Above 1: Lower player counts become easier, while higher player counts become harder
 - **Linear** or **Exponential** Growth on the formula